Dr Kon Kam King Nicolas

 You can take a closer look at other symptoms of brain tumours here.
 Fortunately, brain tumours are treatable with the right approach.

-Brain tumours are treated through a diverse, patient-focused approach.
-A comprehensive treatment plan is meticulously devised, bearing in mind critical factors such as the specificities of the tumour, including type, size, and location, as well as the overall health and age of the patient.
-The primary goal is to successfully control or eliminate the tumour while safeguarding the surrounding healthy brain tissues.
+Brain tumours are treated through a personalised, patient-centred approach.
+Treatment plans are carefully developed based on key factors such as the tumour’s type, size, and location, as well as the patient’s age and overall health.
+The main aim is to effectively control or remove the tumour while preserving surrounding healthy brain tissue.

 Surgical intervention is the first line of treatment when the tumour is amenable to safe removal.
-With the help of cutting-edge technologies such as minimally invasive surgery, real-time imaging and neuronavigation systems, a precise operation can be performed to excise the tumour fully.
+With the help of advanced approaches such asminimally invasive surgery, real-time imaging and neuro-navigation systems, a precise operation can be performed to remove the tumour fully.
 For some patients, awake brain surgery with brain mapping can also be beneficial when the tumour is encroaching on healthy brain tissue.

 For tumours located in challenging locations or those which cannot be entirely removed surgically, radiotherapy comes into play.
 Radiotherapy employs high-energy radiation to eliminate tumour cells.
 Further, chemotherapeutic drugs are often used in combination with surgery and radiotherapy for types of tumours that respond well to such treatments.